microsoft/FluidFramework/examples/apps/cra-demo/README.md

 ```

 ### 6.b Create/Load the Fluid document and data object
 Now that we have a setter method, we need to make sure that our create/get flow runs just once, on app load.
-Here we'll use React's `useEffect` because it allows code to be ran as soon as the component loads, and re-run only when specific values change, which in our case is never.
+Here we'll use React's `useEffect` because it allows code to be ran as soon as the component loads, and re-run only when specific values change, which by setting the dependency array to `[]`, means never.

-> `getContainerId` is a helper method to simplify the creation and sharing of multi-author Fluid documents.
-In the hook below, we use `getContainerId` to determine if we're creating a new document, or loading an existing one.

 The bulk of this `useEffect` hooks is the async `load` function that starts by getting or creating the `fluidDocument`.
 The `FluidDocument` class then allows use to get or create one or more data objects.
 This could be multiple KVPairs, or other DataObjects that you define.